Flagfin shiner

-The flagfin shiner (Pteronotropis signipinnis) is a species of ray-finned fish in the family Cyprinidae (minnows), in the order Cypriniformes (carp).
+The flagfin shiner (Pteronotropis signipinnis) is a species of is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
+This species is found in North America.

 Distribution

 This freshwater species is benthopelagic and usually occurs over sand near vegetation, in creeks, small rivers, and flowing pools and runs of headwaters.
-They are found in the United States in the Apalachicola river in Florida, Pearl River in Mississippi, and parts of Louisiana.
+They are found in the United States in the Apalachicola River in Florida, Pearl River in Mississippi, and parts of Louisiana.
 They are also found in Alabama but occur rarely.